 All of this leads to the counter-intuitive result that when the client only gets quarterly statements, the pressure is on even more to scrutinize them… knowing that no more information may be coming for another 3 months!
 In other words, only delivering quarterly statements may actually be the cause of why clients are so focused on them!

 So once again assuming that performance reports aren’t making clients investment-centric, but instead that rational (and occasionally emotional!), concerned clients who want to be good stewards of their wealth simply want to keep aware of how they’re doing, what happens if the frequency of performance reports increases?
 Or at the extreme, what if clients could simply access performance reporting every week or even every day, at the client’s discretion?

 In this scenario, going from quarterly reporting to continuous reporting means the client doesn’t have to scrutinize the quarterly performance report.
 After all, information can be evaluated anytime; the pressure is off.
-Instead, clients can simply evaluate what’s going on with their investments when it’s desirable or meaningful for them, knowing there’s no pressure to do so because the “when” can be anytime!
+Instead, clients can simply evaluate what’s going on with their investments when it’s desirable or meaningful for them, and perhaps evaluate whether their advisor is really earning their fees with good performance, knowing there’s no pressure to do so because the “when” can be anytime!
 Perhaps that’s part of a regular review process.
 Perhaps that’s in response to some concerning news about the markets.
 Whatever it is, the client knows the client is in control.

 The implication here is that when clients have more access to continuous reporting, they may actually be less focused on getting those updates; knowing they’re available as needed takes the pressure off scrutinizing them as provided.